Kate Kane: Publication history

 Batwoman's sexual orientation initially gathered mixed reviews, ranging from praise to outrage.
 A reviewer at Out asserts "Batwoman will be the highest profile gay superhero to ever grace the pages of DC Comics."
 Although several LGBT organizations such as GLAAD have praised DC Comics for attempting to diversify their characters, some have observed that Batwoman is not the first gay or lesbian character to appear in comic books, nor is she the only lesbian to be associated with the Batman series.

 In the character's civilian identity as a socialite, Katherine Kane is acquainted with Bruce Wayne and is friends with a doctor named Mallory.
 She is presented with porcelain white skin, several tattoos, and a clothing style defined as punk-psychobilly-goth in her civilian persona.
 Her father is an Army colonel, and in Detective Comics #854, it is stated she is the cousin of Bette "Flamebird" Kane.
 The younger Kate also has a stepmother named Catherine Kane, making Catherine the aunt of Bette.
 At the 2008 New York Comic Con, it was announced that Batwoman would be among the characters appearing in a new Justice League comic book written by James Robinson.
 That year, Batwoman briefly took over as the lead character in Detective Comics, starting with #854. with DC saying at the 2009 New York Comic Con that she would be DC Comics' highest-profile gay superhero.

 In 2010, DC announced that Batwoman would star in a series with art by J. H. Williams III, who would also co-write the series with writer W. Haden Blackman.
 Artist Amy Reeder Hadley would also contribute art, alternating story arcs with Williams.
 The series' introductory "zero issue" was released on November 24, 2010.
 The launch of Batwoman #1 was originally scheduled for February 2011, then delayed until spring; in early March it was announced that Batwoman #1 would be released sometime in Fall 2011, as part of the New 52 rebooted DC Universe.

 In September 2013, co-authors J.H.
 Williams and W. Haden Blackman announced that they would leave Batwoman after the December issue because of conflicts with DC over storylines.
 They remarked that they were not allowed to expand Killer Croc's back story, keep their original ending to their current story arc, or show Kate and Maggie getting married.
 This announcement followed a February 2013 announcement that Batwoman #17 would feature the proposal between Kate and Maggie.
 DC Comics announced that Batwoman could not get married because "heroes shouldn't have happy personal lives".

 In December 2014, it was announced that the series would be canceled in March at issue forty, along with twelve other New 52 series.

 In 2016, it was announced that Batwoman would be one of the lead characters in the DC Comics Rebirth revamp of Detective Comics, which returned to its original numbering with issue #934.

+In July 2023, DC announced that Batwoman, along with Batwing, would lead a new Outsiders series after the conclusion of the "Gotham War" crossover event.